 Randomized statistics and dotplot

 By permuting the home ownership variable multiple times, you generate differences in proportions that are consistent with the assumption that the variables are unrelated.
-The statistic of interest is the difference in proportions given by stat = "diff in props"
+The statistic of interest is the difference in proportions given by stat = "diff in props".
+After calculating the randomized statistics, you will plot them in a dotplot.

-This exercise shows all four steps from the infer
+This exercise shows all four steps from the infer package:

-Each step will be covered throughout the course; in this exercise you'll write code for calculate()
+Each step will be covered throughout the course; in this exercise you'll write code for calculate().

 Este exercício faz parte do curso